richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+- track data isn't as spread about as hoped
+	- favoring random carpet locations

+- not enough overlapping points during process
+	- work backwards, make sure dense aggregation works first
+	- check why multi-tracks are not added / trimmed

+- points merged in world are not keeping mult-way points ... only pair point matches are making it thru

+- keep track points too alongside dense items

 - lots of DROP SCALE RATIO: AFTER previously validated ... why?
 - propagating points doesn't seem to add much / they are pruned quickly